oracle-livelabs/pts/plsql-rag-23ai/lab2/lab2.md

     $ more genai_plsql.py
 ```

-Note the additional imported libraries and **st** objects for Streamlit.
+Note the additional imported libraries and **st** objects.
-But essentially the code is the same 7 steps for building a RAG application with Oracle AI Vector Search and LangChain.
+But essentially the code is the same as LAB 1 for building a RAG application with Oracle AI Vector Search and PLSQL.

 ### Conclusion